Opera Mini: JavaScript support

 When one of these events is triggered, it sends a request to the proxy server to process the event.
 The proxy server then executes the JavaScript and returns the revised page to the mobile device.
 Pop-ups, if not blocked by the JavaScript restrictions, replace the web page being viewed.
 Opera has published Web content authoring guidelines to assist authors.

 Opera Mini can run in Turbo and Uncompressed modes, in addition to Mini mode.
 In Turbo mode, the amount of data transferred is still much reduced by compression, but, unlike Mini mode, JavaScript is not intercepted by the server and works properly.
+Opera Mini can be configured to choose compression mode automatically.